 Task2:

-We have managed to install the sarus locally and we have checked the ability to pull from the docker hub.
-We have created an account in the docker hub and push the docker image that we made yesterday and we want to pull it directly to sarus and run it in the sarus.
+We managed to install the sarus locally and we checked the ability to pull from the docker hub.
+We created an account in the docker hub and pushed the docker image that we made yesterday, Now we wanted to pull it directly to sarus and run it in the sarus.

-Sample data is uploaded to the Daint to have the data to be mounted into the container for testing the synching process.
+Sample data is uploaded to Daint to have the data mounted into the container for testing the synching process.

-We faced the issue that the stager logger is logging inside the container and therefore, it is gone after the execution of the container.
-The source code was adopted to generate the log file as standard output (stdout) as well which can be accessed after the container is finished.
+We faced the issue that the stager logger was logging inside the container and therefore, the logs disappeared after the execution of the container.
+The source code was adopted to generate the log file as standard output (stdout) as well, which can be accessed after the container is finished.

 Day 3 (05/12/2019) Summary